Doctor Sleep (novel): Critical reception

-Steven Poole of The Guardian stated "...Doctor Sleep does not actually deliver the 'good scare' of yore...
+Steven Poole of The Guardian stated, "Doctor Sleep does not actually deliver the 'good scare' of yore ...
 What the novel lacks in brute fright, though, it makes up for with more subtle pleasures".
-Alan Cheuse of NPR wrote "A rather neatly designed plot has kicked in even before the book opens....
+Alan Cheuse of NPR wrote, "A rather neatly designed plot has kicked in even before the book opens. ...
 Stephen King is still scaring the hell out of me."
-Margaret Atwood in The New York Times commented "Doctor Sleep is Stephen King's latest novel, and it's a very good specimen of the quintessential King blend ...
+Margaret Atwood in The New York Times commented, "Doctor Sleep is Stephen King's latest novel, and it's a very good specimen of the quintessential King blend ...
 King's inventiveness and skill show no signs of slacking: Doctor Sleep has all the virtues of his best work."
 Kathryn Schulz of Vulture stated, "Much as The Shining was fundamentally about family violence, Doctor Sleep is fundamentally about alcoholism.
 King, a recovering addict himself, is excellent on addiction and its attendant dysfunctions: deception, self-justification, disregard of others, new-leaf fantasies and their near-instant collapse, the next fix as the North Star.
 And, conversely, he is excellent on deliberate sobriety.
 Some of the best parts of Doctor Sleep draw on the culture of Alcoholics Anonymous, which also provides this book's ethical core."
-James Kidd of The Independent stated "The novel's well-intentioned tale of redemption through sobriety, work and family seems to have profound personal significance for King, himself a recovering alcoholic.
+James Kidd of The Independent stated, "The novel's well-intentioned tale of redemption through sobriety, work and family seems to have profound personal significance for King, himself a recovering alcoholic.
 Perhaps it is too personal.
 The Shining had terrified by marrying a recognisable young family to claustrophobia and an unflinching portrayal of a loved one becoming a monster.
 Doctor Sleeps soupy, supernatural atmosphere reads like horror inspired by fantasy and salvation drawn from therapy.
 In this, the story doesn't escape its own contrivances."
-A reviewer of Publishers Weekly added "Less terrifying than its famous predecessor, perhaps because of the author's obvious affection for even the most repellant characters, King's latest is still a gripping, taut read that provides a satisfying conclusion to Danny Torrance's story."
+Publishers Weekly called it "less terrifying than its famous predecessor, perhaps because of the author's obvious affection for even the most repellant characters."
+However, the reviewer stated, "King's latest is still a gripping, taut read that provides a satisfying conclusion to Danny Torrance's story."